TempusOwl/db-site/_docs/03-your-journey.md

 ---
-title: "BDSM Roles"
+title: "Your Personal Journey"
-permalink: /docs/bdsm-roles/
+permalink: /docs/your-journey/
-excerpt: "Learn what BDSM roles are and how to find yours."
+excerpt: "Your Personal Journey Into BDSM"
 last_modified_at: 2021-06-07T08:48:05-04:00
 redirect_from:
   - /theme-setup/